Optimizing Connectivity through Network Gradients for Restricted Boltzmann Machines: Contrastive Divergence Approximation

-\paragraph{Classification Results} While the goal in the classification task is to maximize accuracy, the objective function used during training with aims to minimize the NLL, using CD as an approximation to the gradient.
-Therefore NCG trains the connectivity network for a slightly inaccurate objective, as well as all the other parameters that the traditional network trains.
+While the goal in the classification task is to maximize accuracy, the objective function used during training with aims to minimize the NLL, using CD as an approximation to the gradient.
+Therefore NCG trains the connectivity network (and all the other trained parameters) for a slightly inaccurate objective.
 It stands to reason, therefore, that in worsening the approximation for the gradients, its performance will suffer.

 Figure \ref{fig:ncg:class:mnistCD1} shows the evolution of the accuracy over epochs for the dense RBM as well as three initializations for the NCG model, for both the train and test sets.
 Figure \ref{fig:ncg:class:mnistCD1_conn} presents the corresponding degree statistics evolution, giving an idea of how the connectivity changes with training.
 Once again, the degree statistics do not show much difference from their CD-10 counterparts, except that they suffer less change throughout training.